 Negligent security lawsuits are a part of Maryland’s premises liability tort scheme.
 Under Maryland law, property owners have a duty to ensure that people on their premises are not the victims of foreseeable crimes.
-When a property owner fails to provide adequate protections and a crime results, he or she may be liable.
+When a property owner fails to provide adequate protection and a crime results, he or she may be liable.

 Property owners have an increased duty of care when they open their premises to the public for business.
 This makes sense because when people come to public places, they expect a higher level of safety and security.Proving a Negligent Security Case in Maryland

-To have a failure to provide adequate protection case, a plaintiff must prove that the property owner owed them a certain duty of care, that this duty of care was negligently breached, and that this breach was a contributing factor to their harm.
+So to have a failure to provide adequate protection case, a plaintiff must prove that the property owner owed them a certain duty of care, that this duty of care was negligently breached, and that this breach was a contributing factor to their harm.
 As these cases often deal with criminal acts, the negligence of the property owner does not have to be the primary cause of the plaintiff’s harm.
 Rather, the plaintiff only has to prove that the owner’s failure to meet the duty of care was one element that increased the likelihood of danger or harm.

 - College campuses

 Failure to avoid foreseeable harm is negligence on the part of the property owner.
 Negligent acts can include: